nodeshift/tutorial/README.md

 Helm charts provide an easy way to package your application with this information.

-NodeShift provides a "[Helm](https://github.com/NodeShift/helm)" project that provides a template best-practice Helm chart template that can be used to package your application for Kubernetes.
+NodeShift provides a "[Helm](https://github.com/NodeShift/helm)" project that provides a template Helm chart template that can be used to package your application for Kubernetes.

 Add a Helm chart for your Express.js application using the following steps: